Dassa-Zoumé

 Jama'at Islamique Ahmadiyya Benin built its central mosque (Mosquée Moubarqiue) here in 2010, which has a tall 18-meter minaret, just outside the city on the main road towards Parakou.
 Jama'at Islamique Ahmadiyya Benin also built a French/English bilingual primary school here, called Ecole Primaire Publique Ahmadiyya.

 The indigenous population of Dassa are the Idaasha.
 They migrated from the Egba subgroup of western Yoruba in present-day Nigeria to settle here.
 The city is known as a place of pilgrimage; the Virgin Mary is said to have appeared in the Grotte Notre-Dame d'Arigbo, around which a basilica has since been built containing several shrines.
-The city is also known for its surrounding forests and hills, many of which contain Voodoo shrines.
+The city is also known for its surrounding forests and hills, many of which contain Orisa shrines.

 Dassa is also home to a Yoruba constituent monarchy.

+History

+The founders of the city of Dassa came from among the Egba people in Nigeria around the 12th century.
+The kingdom of Dassa was created around 1600 and was placed under a French protectorate in 1889.